MicrosoftDocs/architecture-center/docs/solution-ideas/articles/data-sovereignty-and-gravity-content.md

 [!INCLUDE [header_file](../../../includes/sol-idea-header.md)]

-Azure with Azure Stack enables organizations to make technology placement decisions based on business needs-simplifying meeting custom compliance, sovereignty, and data gravity requirements.
+Azure with Azure Stack enables organizations to make technology placement decisions based on business needs.
+It can help with simplifying meeting custom compliance, sovereignty, and data gravity requirements.

+## Potential use cases

+Industries that can benefit from this service include:

+- Financial services
+- Government
+- Manufacturing
+- Retail
+- Healthcare

 ## Architecture

 ![Architecture diagram](../media/data-sovereignty-and-gravity.png)
 *Download an [SVG](../media/data-sovereignty-and-gravity.svg) of this architecture.*

-### Data flow
+### Dataflow

 1. User enters data into Azure-based web app.
 1. Application commits data to database over virtual network-to virtual network VPN connection to Azure Stack.